RV dry camping for twelve days on solar

 Extended RV Dry Camping twelve days on solar

-RV dry camping twelve days on solar.
+RV dry camping for twelve days on solar.
 Great Smoky Mountain National Park.
 Here are the results.
 Did our solar work for an extended camping period in the Great Smoky Mountain National Park?
 Did we have to use our generator?

-The first part is the raw data followed by analysis and conclusions.
+The first part is the raw data, followed by analysis and conclusions.

 Solar Energy data points:

-• Solar Array = 1800 watts, no attempt to orient the panels to the sun or track the sun path.
+• Solar Array = 1800 watts, no attempt to orient the panels to the sun or track the sun’s path.
 The campsite was in full sun from 9 am (solar time) until 5 pm.
 (8 hours)

-• Typically observed watts per hour at 1,300.
+• We typically observed watts per hour at 1,300.
 Typical array conversion 72% of rated 1,800 ideal output.

 • Peak watts per hour were observed at 1,476.
 Maximum array conversion 82% of rated 1,800 ideal output.